 I would have to decide on a full stomach.

 In Evanor’s room, the two of us had a great time eating the eggs and bacon that Appoleon had prepared.
-I hadn’t had fresh food in some time, living off conjured bread and water to lighten my pack, so it tasted like heaven.
+I hadn’t had fresh food in some time, living off magically crafted bread and water to lighten my pack.
+The real deal tasted like heaven.

-The guard stepped inside, and the next man to enter was a Kirin Tor mage.
+The guard stepped inside, and the next man to enter was an elder.
+He was an Udirian Elite from the looks of it, probably a very powerful magic user.
 He looked happy to see us, which was odd for me, and he walked over to take Lady Evanor’s hand.

 “I’m so glad you’re well,” he said to her.
 “I was so worried when I heard the news.”